 What is a ramen egg?

-They’re the ubiquitous eggs you’ll commonly find sliced in half in steaming bowls of ramen (although they can totally be eaten on their own as a snack or side).
+Although delicious in ramen, they can totally be eaten on their own as a snack or side.

 But wait, there’s a tiny bit more to it.